 How is that for automation awesomeness?

 Basically, when the customer places an order on the merchant’s website, the payment gateway securely gathers and stores the transaction data, which is processed and forwarded to the financial institution and to the credit card networks, which, in turn, transfer the encrypted information to the customer’s card issuing bank for approval.

 When the payment is confirmed by the issuing bank, the information chain is backtracked, and the merchant informs the customer, within three seconds since the order, that the transaction has been completed successfully.

 Fun fact: at no point in time does the payment gateway directly interact with the customer’s or the merchant’s money.
 That remains the banks' job.

-Twispay is backed by its own acquiring bank, so we are able to simplify these processes and more efficiently aggregate payments in such a way that ultimately allows us to lower costs for our merchants, whom we consider to be partners, not customers.
+Twispay is backed by its own financial institution, so we are able to simplify these processes and more efficiently aggregate payments in such a way that ultimately allows us to lower costs for our merchants, whom we consider to be partners, not customers.